mkane57/JeopardyScraper/README.md

 of Jeopardy ever played.
 This code is open sourced and offered freely under the MIT license.
 Enjoy!

 Authors:
-Matt Kane (mattkane@berkeley.edu)
-Elena Petrov
-Justin Stanley
+Matt Kane, Elena Petrov, Justin Stanley